Wiring Heat Tape To Dimmer Switch

 The dimmer switch you purchase will likely have 3 wires.
 One of those wires is the ground, and the other 2 are the "hot" wires.
 The hot wires are the ones we are going to use.
 The ground wire is typically green or white and is sometimes labeled as "ground" or "neutral".
 The hot wires are almost always black.

-Since the typical dimmer switch has 2 hot wires, it is fairly simply to wire it into a piece of hate tape.
+Since the typical dimmer switch has 2 hot wires, it is fairly simply to wire it into a piece of heat tape.

-The first thing you want to do is strip the wires as they are shown on the left.
+The first thing you want to do is strip the wires as they are shown in the picture.
 Laying out the power cord, dimmer, and heat tape as depicted in the image may help keep you organized.

-Now you want to twist the wires together, and cap them with a wire nut as they are shown in the image to the right.
+Now you want to twist the wires together, and cap them with a wire nut as they are shown in the image above.

 I prefer to also use electrical tape around the connections.
 I will push the wire nut against one side of the wire running into it, and then tape it to that wire until none of the wire nut is exposed.
 You don't need to do this step if the wire nut is firmly in place.
-It just adds some additional security.
+It just adds some additional security and peace of mind that I will have no exposed wires and the wire nut won't come off.

 Typically you would mount the gang box to the enclosure, or to an external control panel.